ABOUT PSYCHOLOGIST, EMILY BURTON

 Emily has experience working with adolescents, young adults and adults within public, private and community settings.

-Emily has a special interest in working with clients who experience difficulties with attention, hyperactivity, impulsivity, executive functioning, and self-management skills.
+Emily has a special interest in working with clients who experience difficulties with attention, hyperactivity, impulsivity, executive functioning, and self-management skills, including adult ADHD support in Melbourne.
 These difficulties may or may not meet the diagnostic criteria for ADHD.
-Emily’s primary focus is on addressing mental health concerns, supporting the individual’s development of a positive self-identity, and fostering the acquisition of self-advocacy skills.
+Emily’s primary focus is on addressing co-existing mental health concerns, supporting the individual’s development of a positive self-identity, and fostering the acquisition of self-advocacy skills.

-As a psychologist in clinical practice, Emily embraces neurodiversity, which refers to the natural variations in the human brain.
+As a psychologist practicing in a clinical setting, Emily embraces neurodiversity, which refers to the natural variations in the human brain.

 Emily adopts a strength-based approach when working with clients with ADHD, viewing ADHD as a difference rather than a disorder or disability, whilst acknowledging that a lack of fit between the individual and their environment can limit their abilities to thrive, or in some instances be identified to disable the individual.
 Emily recognises the differences in the brain network, embracing self-acceptance, uniqueness, and exceptional contributions, rather than imposing the already established ways.